-Producing high-quality, renewable resorces such as recycled water, compost and energy.
+Producing high-quality, renewable resources such as recycled water,compost, and energy.

 Promoting sustainable use of groundwater and development of local water supplies.

-Inland Empire Utilities Agency The Inland Empire Utilities Agency (IEUA/Agency) is a regional wastewater treatment agency and wholesale distributor of imported water.
-Today, the Agency is responsible for serving approximately 935,000 people over 242 square miles in western San Bernardino County.
+Inland Empire Utilities Agency

+The Inland Empire Utilities Agency (IEUA/Agency) is a regional wastewater treatment agency and wholesale distributor of imported water.
+Today, the Agency is responsible for serving approximately 950,000 people over 242 square miles in western San Bernardino County.
 The Agency is focused on providing three key services: (1) treating wastewater and developing recycled water, local water resources and conservation programs to reduce the region's dependence on imported water supplies, thus enabling the service area to become drought-resilient; (2) converting biosolids and waste products into a high-quality compost made from recycled materials; and (3) generating electrical energy from renewable sources.

-The Agency is committed to meeting the needs of the region by providing essential services in a regionally planned and cost-effective manner while safeguarding public health, promoting economic development and protecting the environment.
-Serving the Public A five-member Board of Directors is elected by division to represent IEUA's residents for a four-year term.
-Division 1 - Marco Tule, President (Upland, Montclair, San Antonio Heights, portion of Ontario, and unincorporated areas in Chino and Montclair's sphere of influence) Division 2 - Paul Hofer, Director (Large portion of Ontario and unincorporated territories in Fontana's sphere of influence, and a portion of Fontana.)
+The Agency is committed to meeting the needs of the region by providing essential water and wastewater services in a regionally planned and cost-effective manner, while safeguarding public health, supporting community needs, and protecting the environment.